LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Supports field level encryption (not KMS) @edge to protecte sensitive data
   * Serverless, cheaper to scale

+### Unicast IP vs Anycast IP:
+  * Unicast: one server holds one IP
+  * Anycast: all servers hold the same ip and the client is routed to the nearest one

 ### CloudFront Signed URLs/Cookies:
   * Use signed URLs/cookies when you want to secure content to authorized users
   * Signed URL is for 1 individual file